 Did you know that most of the heat in your home is lost through the walls and loft?
 To be specific, around 25% of heat is lost through the roof while 35% escapes through the walls.
 Another 10% of heat is also lost through the windows and another 10% on the floor.

 If you put that into perspective, that means 80% of the heat in your home gets lost.
 And if your house is poorly insulated, it’s very likely that you’re losing more.

 This guide will talk about ways on how to insulate your home effectively without breaking the bank.
 Some insulation jobs can be pretty expensive, and not everyone may be able to afford it.
-Do note, that depending on how severe the problem is, the investment may be worth it.
+Do note, that depending on how severe the problem is, the investment to renovate or refurbish your home may be worth it.

 Benefits of insulation

 Insulation is a very important aspect of every home.
 It keeps you and your family warm when it’s cold outside.
 At the same time, it traps cold air to make you cool and comfy during the warmer seasons.

 A house that’s properly insulated can also save its owner a lot of money on utility bills.
 Your heater works harder when a lot of the heat escapes your house.
 Your air conditioning does the same thing in the sense that it tries so hard to keep you cool when it’s warm.
 When these appliances do this, they use a lot of energy which causes your energy bills to skyrocket.

 Finally, a properly-insulated home not only keeps you comfortable but it’s also one way to reduce your home’s carbon footprint.
 That’s because when you save energy, the need to burn fossil fuels is also lessened.
 This results in the reduction of greenhouse gases that causes global warming and climate change.

 Before you decide where and how to start, you need to be certain that you’re indeed losing heat in your home.
 The good news is that you don’t need to be an expert to spot the problems.
 The following are telltale signs that your home is under-insulated.